akuchibotla/marketplace/README.md

 ## Highlights:
 - First time using a lot of these technologies, definitely not the cleanest code but I had a lot of fun doing it
 - Every order is placed into a stack (ascending stack for asks and descending stack for bids).
 These lists are always maintained in order, therefore we can use binary search/insert operations, which help performance a lot.
 MongoDB's document style data maintainence ensures we won't run into page fragmentation or expensive sorts like we would in SQL DBs.
+- Developers can easily plug in different DBs (SQL or not) as long as they implement the interface
+- Developers can plug & play different order matching algorithms
 - There is some light client side validation on the orders page
-- There are some rough unit tests for the matching algorithm and list insert maintainence
+- There are some rough unit tests for the matching algorithm and order insert operations

 ## Areas for growth:
 - More tests